Nikki Galrani: Debut in Tamil and Telugu cinema (2015–2016)

 Galrani starred opposite Suresh Gopi in the Malayalam film Rudra Simhasanam.
 Her next Tamil film, Ko 2 was commercially successful at the Tamil box-office.
-And both of her Telugu language debut films performed fairly at the Tollywood box office.
-Galrani starred in Velainu Vandhutta Vellaikaaran (2016) a Tamil language film where she played a police officer opposite Vishnu Vishal.
+Both of her Telugu language debut films performed fairly at the Tollywood box office.
+Galrani starred in Velainu Vandhutta Vellaikaaran (2016) a Tamil film where she played a police officer opposite Vishnu Vishal.
 The film was financially successful.
 IndiaGlitz.com stated "Nikki added much more glamour to the film in songs and live entire the film by her stunt sequences".
 Galrani also made a cameo appearance in Shajahanum Pareekuttiyum.
 Her next Tamil film was opposite G. V. Prakash Kumar again, with Kadavul Irukaan Kumaru.
 Blasting News stated that "Nikki Galrani was spectacular, and the trio literally captured the soft part of audience's hearts".

 2017–present

 In 2017, Galrani acted in Tamil film Motta Shiva Ketta Shiva opposite Raghava Lawrence followed by Maragadha Naanayam.
 She also acted in a Malayalam film Team 5 (2017) and successively four Tamil films Neruppu Da (2017), Hara Hara Mahadevaki (2017), Kalakalappu 2 (2018) and Pakka (2018).
 She also worked in Kannada entitled O Premave (2018).
 In 2019, she appeared in Tamil action films with Charlie Chaplin 2, Dev and Kee.
 In 2020, She made her comeback in Malayalam with the comedy Dhamaka.